nefarious-kitsune/kikipeg/README.md

     time in pathological cases but making the parser slower
   * `--allowed-start-rules` — comma-separated list of rules the parser will be allowed to start parsing from (default: the first rule in the grammar)
-  * `--plugin` — makes WikiPEG use a specified plugin (can be specified multiple times)
+  * `--plugin` — makes KikiPeg use a specified plugin (can be specified multiple times)
   * `--extra-options` — additional options (in JSON format) to pass to `PEG.buildParser`